johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 ### Hire learner generalists in favor of specialists

 Learning generalists can complete many different tasks depending on what the project calls for.
 They are usually inquisitive by nature, which allows them to quickly pick up skills they might be lacking.
-This makes it easy to task a team of generalists with a new project, removing the need break teams apart in the first place as project requirements change.
+This makes it easy to task a team of generalists with a new project, removing the need to break teams apart in the first place, as project requirements change.

 Generalists will likely have to learn less overall than a team of specialists, since good enough knowledge of a subject is often good enough.
 Secondly, because generalists have a wide range of knowledge they will have many common interests with one and other, which will help them socialize and form tighter bonds with each other more quickly (birds of a feather flock together).